JonanaBanana/MESSER_for_3DGS/README.md

 To avoid additional vizualisation during runtime, set viz=False.

-This has prepared the data for use with 3DGS.
-Follow step 7-8 in the section below to do the actual gaussian splatting training.
+Now the data will be prepared for use with 3DGS.
+Follow step 7-8 in the section below to do the actual gaussian splatting training and evaluation.

 ## With custom data collection: